apostrophecms/seo/README.md

       },
       group: {
         seo: {
-          // Append our field to the existing SEO group
+          // Add our field to the existing SEO group
           fields: [ 'seoJsonLdBook' ]
         }
       }